bahrus/xtal-element/README.md

 First, XtalPattern ensures that the shadow root isn't created unnecessarily.

 Second, one or more properties can be defined with the specific task of ferrying down initial property values from the server.
-If the server takes care of rendering the initial view, and that view is dependent on some properties, we want to pass down the properties in such a way that the client side component is consistent with the rendered output, without rendering.
+If the server takes care of rendering the initial view, and that view is dependent on some properties, we want to pass down the properties in such a way that the client-side component is consistent with the rendered output, without rendering unnecessarily, since the server took care of that.
 This technique is used with [if-diff](https://github.com/bahrus/if-diff#progressive-enhancement--server-side-rendering-ssr), for example.

 The prop setting which does this is called "syncProps."
 Just thought you should know.